browserengineering/book/book/http.md

     s = ctx.wrap_socket(s, server_hostname=host)
 ```

-These two steps should be all you need to connect to HTTPS sites; try,
+These two steps should be all you need to connect to HTTPS sites.
-for example, `https://google.com/` and see if you get an HTML response.

 ::: {.further}
 TLS is pretty complicated; you can read the details in [RFC